 Key stakeholders should be fully responsive to the requirements pertaining to the implementation of the agreed policy actions.
-Roles should be clarified and defined to ensure they complement each other and reduce duplication and inefficient ways of working across sectors.
-Monitoring and evaluation of the NSNP will be guided by a Monitoring and Evaluation Framework to be developed.
+Roles should be clarified and defined to ensure that they complement each other and reduce duplication and inefficient ways of working across sectors.